More on Indoor Air Quality

 Many factors contribute to a healthy IAQ Temperature, Humidity, Airflow, Particulate Levels, VOC Levels, Building Design, Furniture Selection●●●

 EVS staff play a crucial role in improving and maintaining IAQ.
 Aside from the importance EVS plays in reducing particulate counts throughout a facility, the processes they follow can contribute to poor IAQ or a healthier IAQ.
 EVS personnel provide services throughout the facility educating and training the EVS personal in identifying potential impacts on IAQ will result in addressing areas of concern before these factors can harm them and the building occupants.

 Significant increases in worker productivity have also been demonstrated with a healthy IAQ.

-The use of certain common cleaning products and air fresheners can cause an increase in indoor concentrations of both gaseous and particle air pollutants when those products are used in the presence of ozone.
-In a recent study funded by the California Air Resources Board (ARB), investigators found that chemicals directly emitted from the products generally were not a problem, but that indoor chemical reactions of the substances emitted produced formaldehyde and ultrafine particles, pollutants of serious health concern.
+The use of certain conventional cleaning products and air fresheners can cause an increase in indoor concentrations of both gaseous and particle air pollutants when those products are used in the presence of ozone.
+In a recent study funded by the California Air Resources Board (ARB), investigators found that chemicals directly emitted from the products generally were not a problem, but that indoor chemical reaction of the substances emitted produced formaldehyde and ultrafine particles, pollutants of serious health concern.